akasumitlamba/Vibe-Vault/README.md

 *   **Interactive Background:** Aesthetically pleasing animated background.

 ## How to Use

+---

 ### Wuthout Git Installed
-### 📦 Alternative Option: Download via ZIP File
+### 📦Download via ZIP File

 If you prefer to download the repository as a ZIP file instead of cloning it via Git, follow these steps:

----

 #### 1. **Download the ZIP file**
 - Go to the repository: [Vibe-Vault](https://github.com/akasumitlamba/Vibe-Vault)
 - Click the **"Code"** button.
 - Select **"Download ZIP"** and save the file to your desired location.

----

 #### 2. **Extract the ZIP file**
 - Locate the downloaded ZIP file.
 - Right-click and select **"Extract Here"** or **"Extract to Vibe-Vault"** (depending on your system).
 - Navigate to the extracted folder.

----

 #### 3. **Install dependencies**
 - Open a terminal in the extracted folder.